TIBCOSoftware/snappydata/docs/reference/configuration_parameters/log-file.md

 ## Description

-File to to use for writing log messages.
+File to use for writing log messages.
 If set to null, the default is used.

 Each member type has its own default output:

 -   application: standard out
 -   locator: `locator.log`
--   server: `snappy-shellserver.log`
+-   server: `snappy-server.log`

 Use the snappydata. prefix for SnappyData members, or use the snappydata.client prefix for client-side logging.